 11. Visit the National Championship Air Races

-The National Championship Air Races in Reno are a must-see event for any traveler!
-This event features daring pilots racing planes around a closed course at speeds of up to 500 miles per hour.
+The National Championship Air Races in Reno is a must-see event for any traveler!
+This event features daring pilots racing planes around a closed course at up to 500 miles per hour.
+Thousands of air race enthusiasts from across the country flock to Northern Nevada to watch the National Championship Air Race every fall.

-12. Learn about geography at the W.M.
+12. Learn about Geology at the W.M.
 Keck Museum

 The W.M.
-Keck Museum is the second oldest museum in all of Nevada and it’s packed with geological diversity from all around the state.
+Keck Museum is the second oldest museum in all of Nevada, and it’s packed with geological diversity from around the state.
 The museum contains numerous mineral and geological objects, such as quartz, amethyst, cadmium, silver, and gold.

-The Keck Museum also has resources related to a variety of mining activities that have taken place throughout Nevada’s history.
+The Keck Museum features resources related to a variety of mining activities that have unfolded throughout Nevada’s history.
+Its most extraordinary display is the 12-foot silver collection of John W. Mackay, a founder of the Bonanza Company who developed the Comstock Lodes.

 The W.M.
-Keck Museum is open Monday through Friday and Saturday but closed on university holidays.
-If you’re looking for cheap things to do while you’re in Reno, this is a great option.
+Keck Museum is open from Monday through Saturday, but it is closed on university holidays.
+This museum is an excellent budget-friendly option for those seeking things to do in Reno.

 13. Catch a baseball game at the Reno Aces Stadium (aka Greater Nevada Field)